NickHellemans/monkeypreter/README.md

 # Monkeypreter

 This repository is the result of going through the amazing book [Writing An Interpreter In Go](https://interpreterbook.com/) by Thorsten Ball, but using a different implementation language to challenge myself to truely understand what's going on.
-Following the book I implemented the Monkey programming language as a tree-walking interpreter, using the language of all languages C. The interpreter comes with it's own mark & sweep garbage collector to take the trash out.
+Following the book I implemented the Monkey programming language as a tree-walking interpreter in C. The interpreter also comes with it's own mark & sweep garbage collector to take the trash out.

 <p align="center" width="100%">
 <img src="https://monkeylang.org/images/logo.png" width="120" height="120"/>